dtamayo/spock/README.md

 # Quickstart

-Let's predict the probability that a given 3-planet system is stable:
+Let's predict the probability that a given 3-planet system is stable past 1 billion orbits with the XGBoost-based classifier, and then compute its median expected instability time with the deep regressor:

 ```python
 import rebound